 This Italian Lake oozes showbiz appeal.
 Anyone fond of anything movie-related will have seen Lake Como shamelessly stealing the show.
 James Bond recuperated here, after that scene in Casino Royale, Brangelina tied the knot here and yep, Mr Clooney himself owns a villa on its shores.
 Well, if it’s good enough for Clooney…

 What to do: Lake Como, locally known as Lario, shows its flair for drama in the scenery.
 Sheer cliffs form the banks of the lake in several spots, while the Alps tower over it at the northern end.
-A boat trip is a great way to admire the views from the water and you’ll probably see some of the stunning Bell Epoque villas on the water’s edge.
+A boat trip is a great way to admire the views from the water and you’ll probably see some of the stunning Belle Epoque villas on the water’s edge.
 Being water-bound also means you’ll be avoiding the roads around Como’s perimeter, which can get really crowded in the summertime.

 The gorgeous town of Bellagio, “the pearl of the lake,” is a great spot to visit, with its breath-taking Baroque gardens.
 Delightful cobbled streets and stairways make for a lovely afternoon of shopping, before a long lunch at one of the world-class restaurants.